By John A. Patterson MD, MSPH, FAAFP, ABIHM

 Does the cold, dark winter take a toll on your mood?

-Many of us feel an effect on our mood this time of year.
+Many of us feel a negative effect on our mood in wintertime.
 Terms such as ‘winter blues’, ‘wintertime depression’ and ‘winter-onset depression’ refer to a potentially serious form of depression called ‘seasonal affective disorder’ (abbreviated SAD) which affects people during the coldest and (most importantly) darkest, months of the year.
-Though most people are affected from the fall into the winter, some suffer this annual change in mood in the spring and early summer.
+Though most people are affected by the change from fall to winter, some suffer this annual change in mood in the spring and early summer.

 Common symptoms of SAD include depression, anxiety, low energy, loss of interest in previously pleasurable activities, physical symptoms such as headache, changes in appetite, weight and sleep, impaired concentration and memory, social withdrawal and isolation from friends and family.
 As with depression of any kind, it is important to take seriously any of the above symptoms, especially if they are a recurrent annual experience that persists for more than a few days or if they interfere significantly with work or personal life.
 It is especially important to seek professional help if there are any suicidal thoughts or a dependency on alcohol or other recreational drugs as a form or escape, denial or self-medication.